happyspace/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-### Factor variable with two levels  weekday and weekend
+### Factor variable with two levels  "weekday" and "weekend"

 ```r